Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryFTMintedRequest"></a>

 ### QueryFTMintedRequest
+Deprecated: use QueryMintedRequest

 QueryFTMintedRequest is the request type for the Query/FTMinted RPC method.

-Note: deprecated (use QueryMintedRequest)

 | Field | Type | Label | Description |